Bitlancer/strings-deploy-toolkit/README.md

 Strings Deploy Toolkit
 =======================

 This is a framework built for handling application deployment and orchestration within the Bitlancer Strings PaaS.
-It is only currently used for application deployment but it was built to be generic enough to handle orchestration tasks such as managing online configurations for a number of services.
+It is currently only used for application deployment but it was built to be generic enough to handle orchestration tasks such as managing online configurations for a number of services.

 This framework contains enough boilerplate code to deploy a generic web application from git.
 To try it out, visit the [Give it a try](#give-it-a-try) section.

 ## Give it a try

-*Before you can deploy an application, make sure you have completed the application deployment setup guide described [here](github.com/Bitlancer/strings-documentation).
-This may have been completed for you by a Bitlancer staff member.*
+*Before you can deploy an application, make sure you have completed the steps within the [Prep for Application Deployment](github.com/Bitlancer/strings-documentation) guide.
+Note that this may have been completed for you by a Bitlancer staff member.*

 * Setup an application if you have not done so already.
 * Associate the appropriate formations with this application.